PACHMARHI TOURISM | PLACES TO VISIT & TRAVEL GUIDE TO PACHMARHI

 Peak Season: October to February

 At a distance of 51 km from Pipariya, 108 km from Chhindwara, 119 km from Hoshangabhad, 121 km from Itarsi, 159 km from Bhimbetka, 194 km from Bhopal, 203 km from Sanchi, 228 km from Nagpur, 242 km from Jabalpur, 337 km from Indore, and 383 km from Ujjain, Pachmarhi is a stunning hill station located in the Hoshangabad district of Madhya Pradesh, India.
-It is one of the popular hill stations in India, and among the must include places in Madhya Pradesh Tour Packages.
+It is one of the popular hill stations in India, and among the must include places in MP tour packages.

-Situated at an altitude of 1,067 m in a valley of the Satpura Range, Pachmarhi is the only hill station in Madhya Pradesh.
+Situated at an altitude of 1,067 m in a valley of the Satpura Range, Pachmarhi is the only hill station in Madhya Pradesh, and among the scenic places to visit near Bhopal.
 This is also often known as 'Satpura ki Rani' or the 'Queen of the Satpura Range'.
-Dhupgarh, the highest point (1,352 m) in Madhya Pradesh and the Satpura range is located here.
+Dhupgarh, the highest point (1,352 m) in Madhya Pradesh, and the Satpura range is located here.
 The picturesque hill town is also a part of the UNESCO Biosphere Reserve, which is home to leopards and bison.
 A beautiful retreat and a great tourist spot, it is the perfect place for nature lovers.

 The name Pachmarhi is believed to be derived from the Hindi words Panch ('five') and Marhi ('caves').
 According to the legend, these caves were built by five Pandava brothers of Mahabharata during their exile.
 It has been the location of a cantonment (Pachmarhi Cantonment) since British Raj.
 Before the British, the region of Pachmarhi was under the kingdom of the Gond king Bhawut Singh.
 This beautiful region of Pachmarhi was discovered by Captain James Forsyth in 1857 while leading his troops on the way to Jhansi.
 Impressed with the natural splendor of the hill station, the British officer opened a sanatorium and quickly developed it into a hill station.
 Pachmarhi also served as the summer capital for the Central Provinces.